MetaMask/metamask-docs/snaps/tutorials/localize-a-snap.md

 import en from '../locales/en.json';
 import nl from '../locales/nl.json';

-// Fallback language, to be used if we don't have a valid translation in
+// Fallback language, to be used if there is not a valid translation in
 // the requested locale.
 const FALLBACK_LANGUAGE: Locale = 'en';